jlooker/Python_Trainings_and_Templates/README.md

 - Documentation for training purposes
 - Templates:
   - Python code templates
-  - Data Architectur document templates
+  - Data Architecture document templates

+---

+The repo, as well as all of the files within the repo are work in progress, as I continue to clean up and add more details